eyereasoner/Notation3-By-Example/lingua/complement/README.md

 Test4 if the complement tricks would really do classical negation it should produce `:test :is true` but it won't.
 The complement makes use of Notation3 `{ premise } => false` tricks to create something that behaves a bit like a negation but a weaker form than classical negation: A & ~A will be a contradiction, but ~~A will not entail A.
   - Update 2024-02-17: with `HACKING` section the double negation can work for this example

+Test5 should result in `:Bob owl:sameAs :Charly` (work in progress)